 BMAPS Club Rules

 1. The society will be known as THE BARNES AND MORTLAKE ANGLING AND PRESERVATION SOCIETY.
-Its object shall be the protection of the natural environment and to foster fellowship among its members.
+Its objective shall be the protection of the natural environment and to foster fellowship among its Members.

-2. All members shall hold a current environment agency rod license.
+1. All Members shall hold a current Environment Agency rod licence.

-3. All members shall be full members, either senior or junior.
-A junior shall become a senior if their 16th birthday falls before the date of the subscription renewal.
+2. All Members shall be full Members, either senior or junior.
+A junior shall become a senior if their 18th birthday falls before the date of the subscription renewal.

 a. been refused membership by any other club,